Shivabajelan/Flight_Insights-_Delays_and_Cancelations/README.md

 ## Objectives
 The primary goal of this project is to identify trends and factors contributing to flight delays and cancellations.
 Specifically, this project aims to:

-- Analyze delay patterns across different airports and airlines
+- Analyse delay patterns across different airports and airlines
 - Identify the most common reasons for flight delays and cancellations
 - Provide stakeholders with an interactive tool to explore flight data by various dimensions